"You see our work everyday!"

 -

-What repairs may be needed immediately versus later
+Which improvements should be addressed immediately versus later

 -

-Whether renovation costs can be bundled using renovation loans
+Whether renovation costs can be bundled into financing

 -